Back to learn

 What is the policy interest rate?

 So this is just a tiny bit complicated.
-The policy interest rate is also called the ‘Overnight Rate,’ because it is the interest that the major Canadian banks charge each other for overnight loans.
+The Bank of Canada interest rate (policy rate) is also called the ‘Overnight Rate,’ because it is the interest that the major Canadian banks charge each other for overnight loans.

 Let’s back up a bit.
 For the big Canadian banks to be able to cover the daily transactions of their customers (including individuals, businesses, and investment funds), they need to have access to large and fluctuating amounts of money.
 In order to have that access, the large banks lend each other large amounts of money electronically overnight, and repay the money at the end of the next day’s transactions.
 This lending and repaying is called the overnight market.